 3. The biography indicates FM was born in Ireland in 1845, and FM had one brother who survived to adulthood.

 4. Again, without a record, Bob says his great-grandfather Thomas and FM were brothers, born of the same mother.

-If Thomas and FM are siblings born of the same mother, and if the recorded immigration age is correct, then this means that they were born about 45 years apart.
+If Thomas and FM are siblings born of the same mother, and if the recorded immigration age is even close to correct, then this means that they were born about 45 years apart.
 Even if their mother gave birth to Thomas when she was 13 years old, FM would have been born when she was 58.
 FM's biography makes no mention of a forty-five year age difference between him and his brother.
 As much as we might be tempted to stretch credulity, I'm afraid Mother Nature might say those numbers really don't add up.